a close up of a computer screen with a triangle pattern

 • IT support specialists: This role is responsible for maintaining and improving IT systems, providing technical support, and ensuring IT infrastructure operates smoothly.

-• Quality assurance analysts: These detail-oriented experts are crucial for software testing and ensuring that products are reliable, user-friendly, and free from bugs prior to release.
+• QA engineers: These detail-oriented experts are crucial for software testing and ensuring that products are reliable, user-friendly, and free from bugs prior to release.

 • Network engineers: This role involves setting up, evaluating, and maintaining networks, ensuring secure and fluid data communication within and outside the company.